 Alright, maybe you have, but it’s unlikely.
 Particularly if you haven’t, y’know, entered any contests.
 Just be skeptical of anything that sounds too good to be true.
 It often is!

 Don’t Feel Pressured

-This one has been reported on several times.
+You can read plenty of reporting on this one.
 The idea is that a scammer will record you answering a different question and claim you said yes to approve a charge.
+It’s pretty villainous!

 Some Info Is Public

 Do you know what’s publicly available?
 Your mortgage information.
 Just because someone appears to have private information doesn’t mean they’re legitimate.
 You don’t need to treat them like they’re official representatives from your mortgage company.

 One of the more common scams is for the scammer to send you a check and then ask you to wire part of the funds back to them.
 They’re relying on you not realizing the check bounced until after your mistake.